xyproto/term/README.md

 	"github.com/xyproto/textgui"
 )

-// Loop and echo the input until "exit" is typed func Taunt() {
+// Loop and echo the input until "quit" is typed func Taunt() {
 	for {
 		// Retrieve user input, with a prompt.
 Use ReadLn() for no prompt.